renecouto/rinites/README.md

 # RINITES

-Kinesis copy. in the present moment, it emulates a kinesis shard through a udp api.
+This aspires to be somewhat of a AwsKinesis/Kafka copy with very few features.
+In the present moment, it emulates a Kinesis shard through a udp/tcp api.
 The focus of this project is to learn about low level multithreading in rust.

 # Requirements
 - Cargo https://doc.rust-lang.org/cargo/getting-started/installation.html

-# DO NOT USE THIS IN PROD LOLLLLLLL

 # Features